moondance-labs/tanssi-docs/builders/deploy-manage/dapp/deploy.md

 - The Cumulus SDK, as outlined in the [Base Setup to Connect to Polkadot](/builders/build/templates/overview/#base-setup-to-polkadot){target=_blank} section of the [Templates](/builders/build/templates/overview/){target=_blank} page
 - Tanssi modules for block production, as outlined in the [Base Setup to Support the Tanssi Protocol](/builders/build/templates/overview/#base-setup-supporting-tanssi){target=_blank} section of the [Templates](/builders/build/templates/overview/){target=_blank} page

+Other required changes in the runtime include:

+- To verify the author's eligibility to produce a block, set the following type as shown in the snippet, in the `timestamp` module configuration section of the runtime:

+    ```rust
+    type OnTimestampSet = tp_consensus::OnTimestampSet<
+        <Self as pallet_author_inherent::Config>::SlotBeacon,
+        ConstU64<{ SLOT_DURATION }>,
+    >;
+    ```

+- Remove all the modules related to block production and consensus (such as `Aura` and `Grandpa`), leaving Tanssi to take over the burden.
+If the starting point for your project was the parachain template, the following modules are included by default in the runtime and must be removed:

+    ```rust
+    Authorship: pallet_authorship = 20,
+    CollatorSelection: pallet_collator_selection = 21,
+    Session: pallet_session = 22,
+    Aura: pallet_aura = 23,
+    AuraExt: cumulus_pallet_aura_ext = 24,
+    ```

+Finally, [generate and edit](/builders/build/local/customizing-chain-specs/#editing-json-chain-specs){target=_blank} the chain specification paying special attention to:

+- `para_id` - within this custom flow, a pre-registered parachain id is required
+- `is_ethereum` - to `true` if exposing Ethereum compatible RPC endpoints is needed

-You can upload your custom raw specification file by selecting the **Custom** template and adding your JSON specification file.
+Now, you can upload your custom raw specification file by selecting the **Custom** template and adding your JSON specification file.

 ![Upload a custom raw specification file to the Tanssi dApp.](/images/builders/deploy-manage/dapp/deploy/deploy-6.png)